-Plan on having a professional check out the equipment before first turning the equipment on and when it gets turned off for the season.
+Plan on having a professional check out the equipment before first turning the equipment on and again when it gets turned off for the season.
 A professional will check the equipment for any issues and determine the best ways to fix them.
-Scheduling regular service calls helps homeowners catch problem before they become much larger and more expensive to fix.
+Scheduling regular service calls helps homeowners catch problems before they become much larger and more expensive to fix.

-In order to get the most of the heater, the ducts need to be in good condition.
+In order to get the most out of your heater, the ducts need to be in good condition.
 Inspect the ducts to check for signs of damage.
 Dents and dings in the sheet metal prevent the air from flowing freely through the vents.
 Repairing dents and covering holes ensure that the hot air can efficiently travel to the vents and keep the home warm.

 Check the Register